This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a small saucepan, mix cream and sugar over medium heat.
-Stir until the sugar dissolves, then bring the mixture to a vigorous simmer for 8-12 minutes.
+Add the cream and sugar to a small saucepan and place it over medium heat.
+Stir until the sugar fully dissolves.
+Bring the mixture to a vigorous simmer and cook for 8 to 12 minutes, stirring occasionally.

-2. Take the pan off the heat.
-Add lime juice, vanilla, and lime zest.
-The mixture will have thickened and reduced a bit.
+Remove the pan from the heat.
+Stir in the lime juice, vanilla, and lime zest.
+The mixture should look slightly thicker and reduced.

-3. Let the mixture sit for about 5 minutes, stirring gently.
+Let the mixture sit for about 5 minutes, stirring gently once or twice.

 Expert Tips